Big Ten talks with Ducks, Huskies uncertain, renewing possibility of Pac-12 survival, AP sources say

 Talks between the Big Ten and Oregon and Washington about the two schools switching conferences have become uncertain, two people familiar with the negotiations told The Associated Press on Friday, renewing the possibility the Pac-12 can survive after it appeared in danger of being poached into extinction.

-Athletic directors in Big Ten have not fully supported the potential expansion to the Pacific Northwest, according to the people who spoke on condition of anonymity because nothing was official and both the conferences and schools were not making their decisions public.
+Athletic directors in Big Ten have not fully supported the potential expansion to the Pacific Northwest while the league's presidents have been more open to the idea, according to the people who spoke on condition of anonymity because nothing was official and both the conferences and schools were not making their decisions public.

+During a chaotic morning that had the future composition of three Power Five conferences in limbo, including the Big 12, university presidents and athletic directors across the country were sorting through options.

 The Big 12 has been pursuing Arizona, Arizona State and Utah to join Colorado, which announced it was leaving the Pac-12 last week.
 The Big Ten is already welcoming Pac-12 members USC and UCLA next year.